TomDakan/LiveSTT/docs/90_optional/glossary.md

 - **SpeechBrain**: An open-source conversational AI toolkit used for the local speaker identification features.

 ## T
-- **Tier 1/2/3**: The hardware deployment classification system used in this project (Jetson / Desktop / CPU-only).
+- **Tier 1/2/3**: The hardware deployment classification system used in this project (Industrial NUC / Desktop / CPU-only).

 ## V
 - **Voiceprint**: A mathematical representation (embedding vector) of the unique characteristics of a person's voice.